bensternthal/Mozilla-Privacy-Policy/README.md

 Mozilla-Privacy-Policy
 ======================

 Repo for the source doc of the privacy policy.
+Needed a place to plop this and the history of changes will be handy.